Magyar57/mugOS/Docs/Roadmap.md

 ## Modifications

+- Bugfix: Writing to the framebuffer triggers a page fault sometimes (through Logging_log)
+- Bugfix: The Serial driver internal buffer messes up the order sometimes

 These are modifications to be done, that are dependent on other techs to be implemented first.

 - [ ] When implementing USB, intialize and disable USB legacy support BEFORE initializing the PS/2 controller